Fact Sheet

 University of Hawai‘i at Mānoa

-The research team at the University of Hawai‘i at Mānoa will work with the National Association of Pasifika Organizations and Papa Ola Lōkahi to implement a culturally adapted diabetes prevention intervention.
-Community health workers (CHWs) will deliver this culturally adapted intervention to address inequities in chronic health conditions like diabetes and diseases that affect the heart.
-The team will also develop a culturally and context-based training program for CHWs serving NHPI communities.
+The research team at the University of Hawai‘i at Mānoa will work with the National Association of Pasifika Organizations and Papa Ola Lōkahi to implement an adapted diabetes prevention intervention.
+Community health workers (CHWs) will deliver this adapted intervention to address health differences in chronic health conditions like diabetes and diseases that affect the heart.
+The team will also develop a context-based training program for CHWs serving NHPI communities.

 POPULATIONS: Native Hawaiians and Pacific Islanders